 These should follow immediately after the end of the main text.
 In references to granting agencies, the names should be written out fully.

 Authors are requested to prepare their manuscript carefully and in accordance with these instructions to avoid delays and to minimize corrections and alterations in copyediting.
-The corresponding author will receive page proofs, typically as a PDF file, and a reprint order form, by email.
+The corresponding author will receive page proofs, typically as a PDF file, by email.
 Corrections should be emailed within two or three days to the editorial office.
 Alterations of more than a minor nature cannot be accepted at this stage.
-No further proofs will be sent.

 Indian Academy of Sciences, publisher of the journal, will acquire copyright over all published material.
 Authors may reproduce their published material elsewhere subsequently with the usual acknowledgement to ‘Journal of Genetics, published by Indian Academy of Sciences, Bengaluru’ and the volume and page details, but a request to do so will be appreciated and also serve to keep the editorial office informed.
 Third parties who wish to reproduce published material should write to the editorial office for permission.